 In May 2021, the Company's Board adopted, and its stockholders approved, the Company's 2021 Employee Stock Purchase Plan (the "ESPP").
 A total of 1,572,504 shares of the Company's authorized but unissued or reacquired shares of its common stock (as adjusted for stock splits, stock dividends, combinations, and the like) are available for issuance under the ESPP.
-The number of shares of the Company's common stock that will be available for issuance under the ESPP also includes an annual increase on the first day of each fiscal year, for a period of not more than 10 years, beginning on January 1, 2022, equal to the least of: (i) 1% of the outstanding shares of the Company's common stock on such date, (ii) 400,000 shares (as adjusted for stock splits, stock dividends, combinations, and the like) or (iii) a lesser amount determined by the Compensation Committee or the Company's board of directors.
+The number of shares of the Company's common stock that will be available for issuance under the ESPP also includes an annual increase on the first day of each fiscal year, for a period of not more than 10 years, beginning on January 1, 2022, equal to the least of: (i) 1% of the outstanding shares of the Company's common stock on such date, (ii) 400,000 shares (as adjusted for stock splits, stock dividends, combinations, and the like) or (iii) a lesser amount determined by the Compensation Committee or the Company's Board of Directors.
+On January 1, 2023, the number of shares of common stock available for issuance under the ESPP was automatically increased according to its terms by 392,602 shares.

 During regularly scheduled "offerings" under the ESPP, participants may purchase the Company's common stock through payroll deductions, up to a maximum of 15% of their eligible compensation, or such lower limit as may be determined by the Compensation Committee from time to time.
 Participants will be able to withdraw their accumulated payroll deductions prior to the end of the offering period in accordance with the terms of the offering.
 Participation in the ESPP will end automatically on termination of employment.
 The purchase price will be specified pursuant to the offering, but cannot, under the terms of the ESPP, be less than 85% of the fair market value per share of the Company's common stock on either the offering date or on the purchase date, whichever is less.
 The fair market value of the Company's common stock for this purpose will generally be the closing price on Nasdaq (or such other exchange as the Company's common stock may be traded at the relevant time) for the date in question, or if such date is not a trading day, for the last trading day before the date in question.
-As of March 31, 2023, an initial offering period has not commenced, and for the three months ended March 31, 2023, no shares of common stock were purchased under the ESPP.
+As of June 30, 2023, an initial offering period has not commenced, and for the three and six months ended June 30, 2023, no shares of common stock were purchased under the ESPP.